 Legal Workshops-Mental Health in the Workplace: Rights and Responsibilities of Youth with Disabilities

 Stating October 20th, The Cerebral Palsy Association of BC is proud to host a new workshop series titled Mental Health in the Workplace: Rights and Responsibilities of Youth with Disabilities This workshop series will address the issues of mental health in the workplace for youth with disabilities.
-The workshops will be given by Lou Poskitt and Kemily Ho who are lawyers from Tevlin Cledle Curtis Employment Law Strategies.
+The workshops will be given by Lou Poskitt from Miller Titerle Law Corporation and Kemily Ho from Tevlin Cledle Curtis Employment Law Strategies.
 Topics will include:

 - Human Rights basics and the “duty to accommodate” in the workplace